wowyuarm/WhisperWind-blog/README.md

 ### Customization

-- **Content**: Manage through CMS or directly edit files in the `src/content` directory.
+- **Content**: Manage through CMS (via `/admin/`) or directly edit files in the `src/content` directory.
 - **Styles**: Modify `tailwind.config.ts` and `src/styles/globals.css`.
 - **Components**: Customize components in the `src/components` directory.
-- **Configuration**: Update site information in `src/content/config.json`.
+- **Site Configuration**: Update site title, description, author, social links etc. within the CMS under "Website Configuration" > "Basic Configuration", which edits `src/content/config.json`.
+- **CMS Configuration**: Modify content types, fields, or backend settings directly within the `config` object in `public/admin/index.html`.

 ## 📝 Using the CMS

-- Access the CMS via the "Admin" link or by going to `/admin/` on your Netlify site.
+- Access the CMS via the "Admin" link in the footer or by going to `/admin/` on your Netlify site.
 - Log in using Netlify Identity.
-- Create/edit posts, pages, links, and site configuration.
+- Create/edit posts, pages, links, and site configuration. **Media files will be uploaded directly to your Git repository.**
 - Changes saved in the CMS will trigger a new build and deployment on Netlify.

 ## 📚 Tag System Features